2026 tour de france: Dordogne

 Visit the prehistoric Lascaux Caves, a UNESCO World Heritage Site

-Discover some of France’s most beautiful villages such as Beynac, la Roque Gageac, Sarlat-le-Caneda, and others
+Discover some of France’s most beautiful villages such as Beynac, la Roque Gageac, Sarlat, and others

 Explore some of France’s most famous castles